Quantitative-Finance-Lab/Floating-Population/README.md

 - *Hedonic data.csv*: Aggregated hedonic dataset of 53,458 observations with 26 variables

-## Plotting commuting population and price
+## Plotting commuting population and housing prices

 In order to easily visualize the distribution of commuting population, housing prices, and their relationship, it is crucial to plot the data for a clear overview.